Last Updated on: January 21, 2023

 In the 20th century, the glorious stadium hosted a great number of athletic events and was the finishing line of the Marathon race during the Athens 2004 Olympic Games.

 The Panathenaic Stadium is situated very close to all the popular attractions of Athens, like the Acropolis and the Temple of Olympian Zeus.
-And this means that you will have absolutely no trouble finding a hotel nearby.
+And this means you will have no trouble finding a hotel nearby.

 Check out Niche Hotel Athens if you’re looking for luxurious rooms with modern design, InnAthens if you are looking for a more budget-friendly boutique hotel experience, or the Acropolian Spirit Boutique Hotel for a romantic gastronomy experience at its rooftop restaurant.